Integrative Manual Therapy (IMT)

 - anxiety and many other problems

-If you have any questions about IMT, please contact me – I’m happy to talk to you about IMT and if you’d like to see if it’s right for you, your first consultation, assessment, and therapy session is free!
+If you have any questions about IMT, please contact me – I’m happy to talk to you about IMT and if you’d like to see if it’s right for you, your first consultation, assessment, and therapy session is $60.00, which is an introductory offer.

 You may also be interested in my previous post “Some Perspectives on Holistic Healthcare Therapy.”